Introductory Catalog: British and World Newspapers

 Please enter your order quantity here:

-N2-148.
-CHAMBER'S EDINBURGH JOURNAL, 1838 - 1841.
+N5-148.
+CHAMBER'S EDINBURGH JOURNAL, typical issue dated 1840 to 1841.
 [Edinburgh, Scotland].
 Wide variety of news and feature articles in this distinguished Scottish weekly.
 Robert Chambers (1802 - 1871) began business as a bookseller, which afforded him leisure time to develop his considerable literary talent, which materially promoted the great success of this Journal.
+There are articles of interest in typical issues on travel, natural sciences, anthropology, and more.
 Choice condition.
-8 pages, 4to size; fine . . .
+8 pages, 4to size; fine, per issue just . . .
 3.50

 Please enter your order quantity here: